equinix/terraform-equinix-metal-platform9-k8s/README.md

 EOF
 ```

 There's a whole slew of other variables to check out in the `variables.tf` file.
 These are set to fairly sane defaults.
-But if you'd like to use a different server type, change the number of servers, or change the location of these servers, you can override these settings just by adding those `key=value` pairs to the file above.
+But if you'd like to use a different packet server type, change the number or location of the packet servers, or change the Platform9 PMK cluster configuration, you can override these settings just by adding those `key=value` pairs to the file above.

 ### Deploy the PMK Cluster on Packet

-All there is left to do now is to deploy the cluster:
+All there is left to do now is to deploy the cluster.
+Using the default configuration in `variables.tf`, this will create a **single node cluster using a packet <a href=”https://www.packet.com/cloud/servers/c3-small/” rel="noopener" target="_blank">c3.small.x86</a> node that's configured with Ubuntu 18.4 Operating System**.

 ```bash
 terraform apply --auto-approve